Sonchus neriifolius

 Sonchus neriifolius, synonym Dendroseris neriifolia is a species of flowering plant in the family Asteraceae.
 It is a tree with droopy, elongated leaves and small yellow-white flowers.
 The plant was originally native to Continental Chile but is now endemic to Robinson Crusoe Island.
 The plant is endangered and very rare: only two specimens are known to exist in a ravine in the eastern part of the island, although there exist other human-cultivated specimens.
 It is classified as critically endangered by the World Conservation Monitoring Centre.

+In a collaboration between the Millennium Seed Bank (MSB) at Kew Wakehurst near Haywards Heath and the National Forest Corporation (CONAF) with Parque Nacional Archipiélago Juan Fernández (PNAJF) 29 seeds (out of a total of 400 collected in May 2026) were sent to Kew, of which eight are now germinating.
+Three will be sent to Logan Botanic Garden in Scotland once they are big enough.
+4 turned out to be not viable.
+The other 17 seeds will be put in long-term storage at the MSB at Kew.